We are always happy to answer any questions you may have.

 Starting your own test and tag business can be an exciting experience, but before you take the plunge you could save yourself a lot of time and money by being aware of what’s required to succeed within the industry.

-This is not only important for building your reputation and a trustworthy relationship with your client, but will result in repeat business.
+If you're a test and tag service provider, this is not only important for building your reputation and a trustworthy relationship with your client, but will result in repeat business.

 What to consider: make sure you understand test and tag best practices by getting the proper advice, training and exposure to test scenarios.
+Also, we're here to help you keep up-to-date with industry trends and happenings.

 Building yourself a support network might not be a difficult thing to do, but it’s definitely the most beneficial.
 Whether you like or not, you’re going to need help at some point!
 This might include knowing where to get the right technical advice when you’re onsite, or following industry associations such as NESTA to stay up-to-date with test and tag industry standards.